misho104/SciColPick/README.md

 SciColPick
 ==========

-A color-palette generator for scientific plots:
+A (**alpha version**) color-palette generator for scientific plots.
- - friendly to monochrome printers,
- - friendly to color vision deficiency, and
+The colors are friendly to monochrome printers (and thus to color vision deficiency).
- - "nice" on color screens.

 ### Set up